dorazhao99/starter-modules/cs-phd-redbook.md

 passed on the third try, generally based on whether their advisor likes what they are doing.

-%In general, orals are ``better'' than written exams; the questioner can tease
-%out the answers, whereas on a written exam there is no back-and-forth.
-Form
-%study groups and try your best to pass on the first try.
+In general, orals are ``better'' than written exams; the questioner can tease out the answers, whereas on a written exam there is no back-and-forth.
+Form study groups and try your best to pass on the first try.

-\section{\secso{The Thesis}}
+## The Thesis

 Theses vary between disciplines and even advisors.
 Your thesis should be modeled after others in your area; grab some examples and discuss the structure with your advisor.
-One rule of thumb is to have a few papers on a single topic (approximately 3 in Graphics or {\sc hci}, for example), which then become the main chapters of your thesis.
+One rule of thumb is to have a few papers on a single topic (approximately 3 in Graphics or HCI, for example), which then become the main chapters of your thesis.
 One strategy for pushing ahead on your thesis is to present your advisor with a proposed outline.
 This allows the both of you to discuss what, if anything, may be missing from your research and can allow you to target your work so that you can graduate in a timely manner.

-\subsection{Committee}
+### Committee

 You will need a thesis committee for your Thesis Proposal, your Oral Defense, and to read and sign your thesis.
 Pick committee members who will provide timely feedback.
 If possible, meet with them somewhat regularly to update them on your progress to ensure everyone is on the same page.
 Also, make sure your reading committee will have time to read and sign your thesis.

-\subsection{Proposal}
+### Proposal
 Your Thesis Proposal is a great time to formally solicite feedback from your committee.
 Proposing earlier rather than later can be extremely helpful.
 You don't want your committee to be surprised at your defense about the direction you are taking for your thesis!
 It is better to hear objections 12 months before your defense than the day of.

-\subsection{Defense}
+### Defense
 Your advisor shouldn't let you schedule a defense until you are ready.
 Most people defend after having written some (but not all) of their thesis.
 Schedule your orals two to three months in advance.
 Don't forget to bring food.
 Catering means one less thing to worry about.

-\subsection{Writing}
+### Writing
 Thesis lengths vary from under a hundred pages to as long as several hundred pages.
-Some advisors are comfortable with a ``stapled thesis,'' which is merely the papers you've written with transition paragraphs between them.
+Some advisors are comfortable with a "stapled thesis," which is merely the papers you've written with transition paragraphs between them.
 Other advisors want the thesis to stand on its own as a treatise on a subject; this requires rewriting.